-CCS must record and monitor student attendance during the first week of classes to document that a student actually began attendance in all classes that contributed to the enrollment status of that student.
+CCS must record and monitor student attendance during the first two weeks of classes to document that a student actually began attendance in all classes that contributed to the enrollment status of that student.

 Procedure: Monitoring Faculty Student Attendance Records